 - Remove the saucepan from heat.
 Set aside with the lid on for another 15 minutes.

-- Meanwhile, you can prepare the brown sugar pearls (optional) and sea salt milk cap (see below).
+- Meanwhile, you can prepare the brown sugar pearls (optional).

 - Once it is ready, use a spatula and gently press the teabag, so the milk can absorb all the tea flavor.
 Remove the tea bags from the milk, and pour the milk tea through a fine sieve to a jug, cup, or small bowl that you want to pull tea with.